Visit Our CDI Partners

 Loading tweet...

+The early pace was solid, with Crown the Buckeye showing the way through opening spits in :23.72 and :47.11 while being pressed by Carson Street and Chip Honcho.
 Carson Street advanced along the rail to take the lead on the far turn, reaching the three-quarters mark in 1:11.89, and Golden Tempo began to weave his way through traffic while rounding the bend.
-Ortiz guided his mount toward the inside while straightening into the stretch, and Golden Tempo closed impressively to prove best, stopping the teletimer in 1:44.98.

 As part of the Road to the Kentucky Derby Challenge series, the Lecomte offered points on a 20-10-6-4-2 scale to the top five finishers.
 It’s the first of three qualifiers at the New Orleans track this year, with the $500,000 Risen Star (G2) on Feb.
-14 and $1 million TwinSpires.com Louisiana Derby (G2) on March 21 to be offered.
+14 and the $1 million TwinSpires.com Louisiana Derby (G2) on March 21 to be offered.

 Mesquite, the 4.20-1 second choice following a maiden win at Churchill Downs in early November, rallied well for second while traveling wide into the stretch, winding up a neck better than 15-1 Carson Street in third.
-It was about another length to Chip Honcho, and Quality Mischief wound up fifth.

 Golden Tempo is the first stakes winner out of the Grade 3-winning Bernardini mare Carrumba, who is closely related to champion Heavenly Prize and Grade 1 winners Dancing Forever, Good Reward, and Oh What a Windfall.